glouppe/info8010-deep-learning/lecture6.md

 2. Pre-trained backbones shared across tasks.
 3. Foundation models that generalize with minimal or no adaptation.

-.success[Common computer vision tasks are considered "solved" in the sense that we have models that perform well on benchmarks and can be applied to real-world problems with little effort.]
+.success[Common computer vision tasks are now considered "solved" in the sense that we have models that perform well on benchmarks and can be applied to real-world problems with little effort.]

 ???